The flight to Varennes

 An 1854 depiction of the royal family’s arrest at Varennes in June 1791

-Appalled by the growing radicalism of the revolution, particularly its attempts to regulate and control the church, Louis XVI agreed to abscond from the city.
-The plan, hatched by Count Axel von Fersen and supported by Marie Antoinette, was to travel by coach to Montmedy, a fortress near the German border garrisoned by royalist troops.
+By the spring of 1791, Louis XVI and his family had been under virtual house arrest at the Tuileries for more than 18 months.
+Appalled by the growing radicalism of the revolution, particularly its anti-clericalism, the king agreed to abscond from the city.
+The royal escape plan, hatched by Count Axel von Fersen and supported by Marie Antoinette, was to travel by coach to Montmedy, a fortress near the border with Germany that was garrisoned by royalist troops.

-Despite a series of blunders, the royal entourage escaped Paris and travelled to within 30 kilometres of its goal.
-At Varennes, the king was recognised and identified by a local postmaster.
+Despite a series of blunders, the royal entourage travelled to within 30 kilometres of its goal, before the king was recognised by a local postmaster.
 Louis and his family were promptly detained and hustled back to Paris under guard.

 The flight to Varennes, though minor in itself, signed the death warrant for bourgeois dreams of a French constitutional monarchy.
 The king had attempted to flee the revolution and could no longer be trusted.
 His working alliance with the National Constituent Assembly and his acceptance of the Constitution of 1791 were exposed as fraudulent.